 First Day of Homeschool Traditions

 It’s the time of year when many homeschooling families are rolling into the new school year.
-Many have bought their homeschool curriculum (either new or used), hit the back-to-school sales, and raided the Dollar Tree or Walmart for homeschool goodies as well.
+Many have bought their homeschool curriculum (and if you haven’t bought your curriculum yet read here on how to save thousands on homeschool curriculum), hit the back-to-school sales, and raided the Dollar Tree or Walmart for homeschool goodies as well.
 Now it’s time to start some first day of homeschool traditions your kids will look forward to each year with these great ideas below.

 - Take it outdoors.
 We are still in the time frame where the weather is nice.
 Take your homeschool day out doors, picnic style or even just the morning with a read aloud book and relax.
 Another way to take things out side is to grab some sidewalk chalk and hit the drive away for some fun homeschool.
 Have them write answers in chalk, math problems, spelling words, drawing and more!

 - Special lunch date.
 Have a special lunch date.
 Go out to your kid’s favorite restaurant or one you don’t go to very often and make it special.
 You can even have everyone get all dressed up.
 Nothing like kicking the homeschool year off with a field trip!